soldasim/BOSS.jl/docs/src/types.md

 ## Problem Definition

-The `BossProblem` structure contains the whole problem definition, the model definition, and the data together with the current parameter and hyperparameter values.
+The [`BossProblem`](@ref) structure contains the whole optimization problem definition together with the surrogate model.

 ```@docs
 BossProblem